louietan/org-drill/README.md

 subsequently been unable to get access to the original project; as suggested in the original issue, I have moved to git because I am more familiar with it.

+Currently, I am refactoring org-drill significantly.
+It's quite hard to test all of its functionality automatically, so I expect breakages.
+Please be patient and report problems!